Los Angeles Chargers vs. Pittsburgh Steelers NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Steelers stats and trends

-- This year, the Steelers have one ATS win in two games as an underdog of 6 points or more.
+- Pittsburgh has three wins against the spread in nine games this year.

-- Pittsburgh's games this year have gone over the total in three out of nine opportunities (33.3%).
+- Pittsburgh's games this season have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).

 - Pittsburgh is 1-1 against the spread and 2-0 overall when the team records more than 25.3 points.

-- In games that Pittsburgh picks up more than 361.1 yards, the team is 2-1 against the spread and 2-0-1 overall.
+- Pittsburgh is 2-1 against the spread and 2-0-1 overall when the team picks up more than 361.1 yards.

-- This season the Steelers have turned the ball over 11 times, while the Chargers have forced 11 turnovers.
+- The Steelers have 11 turnovers this season, equal to the number of takeaways for the Chargers.

 Home and road insights

-- Los Angeles has covered the spread twice at home, and is 2-3 overall there, this season.
+- At home this season, Los Angeles has two wins against the spread and is 2-3 overall.

-- This year, in five home games, Los Angeles has hit the over twice.
+- In five home games this season, Los Angeles has gone over the total twice.

-- Away from home, Pittsburgh has two wins against the spread and is 2-1 overall.
+- Pittsburgh has two wins against the spread, and is 2-1 overall, on the road.

-- In three away games this season, Pittsburgh has not gone over the total.
+- Pittsburgh has not hit the over in three away games this year.

 Powered by Data Skrive.